About

 Perspectives on Network & Internet Research

-- Long-term, incremental protocol changes excite me: watching how anycast catchments shift or how congestion controls like BBR evolve reveals where theory meets operational reality. :contentReference[oaicite:1]1
+- I find long-term, incremental protocol evolution fascinating: watching how anycast catchments shift or how congestion control algorithms like BBR mature reveals where theory meets operational reality.

 Professional History